El Hogar Filipino Building

 It survived World War II and a number of earthquakes and is one of two remaining American-era structures in the area facing the Pasig River.
-Right across Juan Luna Street, on its northern front, is another important edifice, the Pacific Commercial Company Building or commonly known as the First National City Bank Building which was built in 1922.
+Right across Calle Juan Luna, on its northern front, is another important edifice, the Pacific Commercial Company Building or commonly known as the First National City Bank Building which was built in 1922.

 The value of the building is its architecture, which is a representation of American period design, materials, and construction method.
 El Hogar Building is a representation of the architecture of business establishments of that era.
 It also has a collective value as one of the significant structures within the historic Binondo district and Escolta Street, along the cultural landscape of the Pasig River.